Rey Mysterio: Lucha Libre AAA Worldwide (2015–2016)

-Return to independent circuit (2015–2018)
+Return to the independent circuit (2015–2018)

-Mysterio has also appeared on a number of independent shows, facing Amazing Red in House of Glory, Ricochet in Drive Wrestling, P. J. Black in Black Destiny Wrestling, AJ Styles at a 5 Star Wrestling show in the UK, Alberto El Patron in Qatar Pro Wrestling, amongst others.
+Rey Mysterio has appeared on a number of independent shows, facing the likes of Alberto El Patron in Qatar Pro Wrestling, Amazing Red in House of Glory, AJ Styles at a 5 Star Wrestling show in the UK, and Ricochet in Xtreme Wrestling Alliance (XWA).

-Mysterio faced fellow WWE alumnus Kurt Angle on March 20, 2016 for the upstart URFight promotion.
-Mysterio successfully defeated Angle in a two-falls match with assistance from rapper Riff Raff.
-In January 2017, Mysterio noted in an interview that he may consider opening up his own wrestling school.
-During the interview, he said: "I just thought I would never have the time.
-Now being able to make that time – to not have the busy schedule I had with WWE – gives me plenty of time to be a family man.
-I'm hoping that this time I'm spending with my son will open up that idea again and create a Rey Mysterio Wrestling school".
-On April 30, 2017, at the WCPW Pro Wrestling World Cup – Mexican Qualifying Round, Mysterio won the Mexico Leg with Penta El Zero M defeating Alberto El Patron in the semi-finals, and defeating longtime rival Juventud Guerrera in the finals.
-In Round 16, Mysterio lost to the English qualifier Will Ospreay.
+Mysterio faced fellow WWE alumnus Kurt Angle on March 20, 2016, for the upstart URFight promotion, defeating Angle in a two-falls match with assistance from rapper Riff Raff.
+On April 30, 2017, at the WCPW Pro Wrestling World Cup, Mysterio won the Mexico Leg with Penta El Zero M, defeating Alberto El Patron in the semi-finals, and longtime rival Juventud Guerrera in the finals.

-Rey Mysterio teamed up with Mexican luchadors Fenix and Bandido for the main event of the indy super show All In on September 1, 2018, losing to The Golden Elite team of Kota Ibushi and The Young Bucks (Nick and Matt Jackson).
+Mysterio teamed up with Mexican luchadors Fenix and Bandido for the main event of the indy super show All In on September 1, 2018, losing to The Golden Elite team of Kota Ibushi and The Young Bucks (Nick and Matt Jackson).